SadRobotChannel/af/_posts/2019-03-29-giveaway-sponsorship.md

 ---
 **Sponsor the Daily Giveaway for just 350 Satoshi**

 Each 24 hours we run a Bitcoin Giveaway, randomly selecting one person to receive 333 Satoshi.
-With an additional administrative fee of 17 satoshi you can fully sponsor the event for a total of 350 satoshi.
+With an additional administrative fee of 17 satoshi you can fully sponsor the daily event for a total of 350 satoshi.
 <p> </p>
-Fund our giveaway BTC wallet <b>34zUNtx8HCAgcpoEtpTbktQqSkghYE1j7Y</b> for the amount of 0.00000350 ฿ and fill-out the form below.
-If this sounds too complicated just talk to us!
+Let us know which day(s) you'd like to sponsor and what will be your sponsorship message.
+We allow HTML, iframe and various other methods to ensure that your message reaches your audience.
+Send us the info via below form.
 <p> </p>
 {% include  contact.html %}
+<p> </p>
+We respect your privacy.
+There are other methods to contact us, please don't hesitate to talk to us!